nus-cs2103-AY2122S1/ip/docs/README.md

 4. event
 usage: add a event with a date, start time and end time
-format: event <description> <dd-MM-yyyy HHmm HHmm>
+format: event <description> /at <dd-MM-yyyy HHmm HHmm>

 5. bye
 usage: quits the application
 format: bye

 6. find
-usage: finds all task that contains a keyword
+usage: finds all tasks that contains a keyword
 format: find <keyword>

 7. help